 Museo del Jamón

 The Ham Museum in Aracena has guided tours in English and Spanish.
-Sharing lots of information about the way ham is produced in the area.
-There is also an exhbition at the end of the visit with hams from other countries around the world.
+(Book ahead to ensure availability).
+With lots of information about ham production and traditions.
+The Museo del Jamón also an exhbition with hams from other countries around the world.
 (France, Italy etc)

 What to See in Sierra de Aracena